TheCatOfHs/sccop/README.md

 Note that for classification, the predicted values in `test_results.csv` is a probability between 0 and 1 that the crystal can be classified as 1 (metal in the above example).

-After predicting, you will get one file in `cgcnn` directory:
+After predicting, you will get one file in `sccop` directory:

 - `test_results.csv`: stores the `ID`, target value, and predicted value for each crystal in test set.
 Here the target value is just any number that you set while defining the dataset in `id_prop.csv`, which is not important.